swandro/taxonomy_solution/README.md

 ```

 ## UPLOAD DATA
-Upload the matrix of relative abundances produced from metaphlan2 or MIDAS as a tab separated text file.
+Upload the matrix of relative abundances produced from metaphlan2 or MIDAS as a <strong>tab separated</strong> text file.
 Samples can be in rows or columns.